 If you are looking for somewhere to stay ...

 Peacock Cottage is full of character features and a cosy island retreat for 2.
 It has a private garden area with seating to enjoy the views of the bay.
 There is a wide sandy beach directly opposite and numerous walking routes to explore including the Coastal Way and the forestry trails leading to Glenashdale Falls, Giants' Graves and beyond.
 Cafes, restaurants and local stores are within a short walk.

 Azalea House has an idyllic Arran location close to Holy Isle with numerous footpaths to explore the coastline.
 This extended modern house has outstanding views of the coast and mountains and it is beautifully furnished to a high standard throughout.
 There is a paddock size garden (fully enclosed) with spacious decking to enjoy the breathtaking sea views.
-This property sleeps up to 7 guests with a reduced occupancy option for up to 4 guests (outside peak periods).
+This property sleeps up to 7 guests.

 Enquiries and Bookings